nvs/gem/doc/building-the-map.md

     likely want to set this to an empty string: `''`.
 06. Change into the project's root directory.
 07. Use the build script to initialize a working map file: `bin/map prepare gem.lua`.
-This will take the base version of the map (`share/base/gem.w3x` in the default case) and place a copy within the temporary directory: `tmp/gem.w3x`.
+This will take the base version of the map (`share/maps/Gem TD Plus Unreleased.w3x` in the default case) and place a copy within the temporary directory: `tmp/gem.w3x`.
 This is the file that will be used to build the map.
 Note that the 'prepare' command is destructive and will overwrite an existing `tmp/gem.w3x` file.